 Unspoken feelings influence any conversation ... and all relationships.
 Your feelings send out a vibe that others feel - no matter how you might try to hide them!

-Who hasn't experienced a person who is saying one thing - but their voice, tone, body language, facial expression are screaming out an entirely different message?.
+Who hasn't experienced a person who is saying one thing - but their voice, tone, body language, facial expression are screaming out an entirely different message?

 Even though you may be well justified to feel cross, frustrated, hurt etc by another person's actions, if you try dealing with difficult people, when these negative emotions are pulsing through you - the other person is going to pick up on (your vibe) and immediately become defensive.

 Don't ignore the problems.
 Just give more focus toward where you are going than where you are.
 In other words be solutions-focused rather than problem-focused.
+Try the exercise below to practice this crucial leadership skill.

 Think of a difficult person you know.